 What types of people do you feel get the most out of working with you?

 It's a good question.
 Over the years I've been doing this, I've realized that the people who seem to get the most out of my work are people who are conflict avoidant and perhaps tend to withhold their feelings or thoughts to their partner, or others in their lives.
 They may even have a recurring feelings of being "bad" or "wrong" or "not enough".
 Many of my clients suffer from depression or anxiety - or sometimes even have suicidal thoughts or tendencies - which for these types of people I feel is at least somewhat linked and connected to these issues.
-"Trouble speaking up in relationships" is kind of a specific yet general category that I feel captures this type of person.
-As I say this, I imagine you know if you fit into this group.

 What will we actually do together?